dasch-swiss/dsp-das/docs/user-guide/data.md

 Supported format: **jpeg**, **jp2**, **tiff**, **tiff-x**, **png**

+In a resource of type "still image", you're able to draw regions on the image and annotate this region.
+Usually, a still image resource is used for book pages, photographs, postcards, letters, etc.

 When you open a resource that contains an image, this one is displayed in a viewer.
 Several functionalities are accessible from the image viewer, e.g. zoom in/out, copy the IIIF link, replace the image or draw a region on the image.

 <!-- ![Image viewer](../assets/images/region_annotation_panel.png)*Image viewer toolbar.* -->
 ![Image viewer](../assets/images/image-file.png)

-To access the regions, go to the annotation panel.
-You can **click on a region** in the image viewer, the focus of the page will be redirected to the annotation information.
+To access the regions, go to the **annotation** panel.
+You can **click on an existing region** in the image viewer, the focus of the page will be redirected to the annotation information.

 ![Access the annotation panel](../assets/images/access_annotation_panel.png)*Access the annotation panel from the resource toolbar.*